-BIOL 133 Field Botany (5)
+BIOL 133 Field Botany (

 The identification, life histories, ethnobotany, ecological relationships, distributions of evolutionary trends of endemic ferns, conifers, and flowering plants.
 Field trips may be required.
 Labs included.
+Prerequisite: Recommended that students complete Math 99 and English 99 both with a C or better prior to taking this course.

-BIOL 180 Native Plants Pacific Northwest (2
+BIOL 180 Native Plants Pacific Northwest (3